Chwiz67/ICG-BreakingBias2-DataWizards/README.md

 pip install -r requirements.txt
 ```

-## Running the Model
+## Running the Model (`code.ipynb`)

 ### 1. Load and Preprocess Data

 - Extract frames from videos.
-- Resize frames to the required input size (e.g., 64x64).
+- Resize frames to the required input size (64x64).
 - Prepare sequences of frames as input to the model.
 - **Note:** Make sure to change the directories to match your folder containing the **Brawl** and **Peace** folders.

 ### 2. Train the Model

-- Open and run `code.ipynb`.
-- The model architecture includes MobileNet for feature extraction, followed by LSTMs for sequence learning.
+- The model architecture includes MobileNet for feature extraction followed by LSTMs for sequence learning.

 ### 3. Evaluate the Model

 - The model is evaluated using precision, recall, and F1-score.
 - The classification report is as follows:

   ```